-Massachusetts detached a militia unit of several hundred men to keep the peace and prop up the government in Kennebec County while the trial proceeded.
-After repelling one attempt to attack the jail, an uneasy peace settler over Augusta as the trial grew near.
+Massachusetts Gov. Christopher Gore detached a militia unit of several hundred men to keep the peace and prop up the government in Kennebec County while the trial proceeded.
+After repelling one attempt to attack the jail, an uneasy peace settled over Augusta as the trial grew near.

 At trial, the defendants put up a defense.
 One man was accused of saying that Chadwick was about to go on a very long journey.
 But Chadwick had, in fact, spoken of traveling to Ohio.
 Another testified that Chadwick was unhappy with his wife and would be glad to be rid of her by leaving.